 Does your kid freak out when she sees all the candy in the checkout lane?
 Do your attempts to get your little guy dressed before you leave in the morning end in screaming and tears?

-Research shows that events leading up to a temper tantrum are critical to whether the tantrum actually takes place.
+Research shows that events leading up to a temper tantrum are critical to whether toddler tantrums actually take place.

 Pay attention to the situations where your child tends to lose his cool.
 When you see a trend, brainstorm ways to avoid the breakdown.